Rheumatoid arthritis and exercise

 - Jogging, especially on roads or pavements

 That's not to say these activities are totally off-limits.
 If you're interested in trying them, talk to your doctor first.

 Your rheumatologist can help you create an exercise programme that is right for you.
 This may also involve meeting with a physiotherapist.
 Physiotherapists can identify which areas you need to work on, choose the right exercises for you, and tell you how vigorously you should exercise.

-Some sports centres offer special exercise classes for the over-60s and disabled people - including those with arthritis, If you prefer to exercise at home, Tai' Chi arthritis DVDs are available.
+Some sports centres offer special exercise classes for the over-60s and disabled people, and for those with long-term conditions such as arthritis.
+If you prefer to exercise at home, Tai' Chi arthritis DVDs are available.
 Tips are also available from the National Osteoporosis Society and Arthritis Care.

 You should work with your treatment team to design the right plan before starting to exercise, especially if you have other medical problems.

 As you start to exercise regularly, you'll realise the benefits, and you'll know you've taken control of your rheumatoid arthritis.
 Soon, not only will your joints feel better but you'll feel better too.